AliAmmar01/Python_Basic_Network_Sniffer/README.md

-# CodeAlpha_Basic_Network_Sniffer
+# Basic_Network_Sniffer
-Task 1 of CodeAlpha's February 2024 Cybersecurity Internship Program.
 A Basic Network Sniffer in Python using the Powerful Scapy Module.
+It allows the user to specify the interface he wants to sniff on, the number of packets to sniff and the option to filter by any protocol.
+It also provides the option to keep running and to exit on user command.